nandy32005-stack/my-nextjs-portfolio1./README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details.# my-nextjs-portfolio4.